arnku/fake_news/README.md

 We then change to tf-idf's to be in the form of a sparce matrix.
 This is to save memory later.

-**sparce_matrix.py** Changes format to be able to be easilly parsed to a sparce matrix.
+**sparce_matrix.py** Changes format to be able to be easily parsed to a sparce matrix.
 Input and output folders should be set to:
 ```
 words_file = 'dfs.csv'